holaplex/hub-docs/docs/hub/Guides/creating-a-customer-wallet.md

 ## Prerequisites

 - A Holaplex Hub account
-- Access to the Holaplex Hub GraphQL API
+- Access to the Holaplex Hub GraphQL API (an access token can be generated on Hub's "Credentials" page)
 - A GraphQL client, such as [Apollo Client](https://www.apollographql.com/client/) or a tool like [GraphQL Playground](https://github.com/graphql/graphql-playground)

 ## Step 1: Create a Customer